kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 # Migrate from OAM Runtime

-Now we are refactoring OAM runtime in vela-core with CUE based abstractions, all source code from [oam-kubernetes-runtime](https://github.com/crossplane/oam-kubernetes-runtime) has already merged into [vela-core](https://github.com/oam-dev/kubevela/pull/663) now.
+Now we are refactoring OAM runtime in vela-core with CUE based abstractions, all source code from [oam-kubernetes-runtime](https://github.com/crossplane/oam-kubernetes-runtime) has already been merged into [vela-core](https://github.com/oam-dev/kubevela/pull/663) now.
 Here is the doc for users who want to migrate from OAM Runtime to use KubeVela.

 ## For Users Who are Using OAM runtime as Standalone Controller